eranimo/maximus/api.md

 - `destroy` - called when this component is removed from an entity
 - `update` - called on the game loop after its dependencies
 - `emit(String eventName, Object eventValue)` - broadcast an event to the components in this entity
-- `on(Event event)` - respond to an event broadcasted to this component
+- `on(GameEvent event)` - respond to an event broadcasted to this component
 - `toJSON` - serialized the component's state as a JSON object

 ## Static Methods